-IND for Hashimoto's Thyroiditis
+$IND\ for\ Hashimoto's\ Thyroiditis$

-- On February 18, 2022, we submitted an Annual Update to the FDA for the previously opened Hashimoto's Thyroiditis IND. - In April 2021, the FDA gave clearance for a Phase 1 dosing study in normal healthy volunteers; Institutional Review Board (IRB) approval was obtained on April 4, 2021.
+- On February 18, 2022, we submitted an Annual Update to the FDA for the previously opened Hashimoto's Thyroiditis IND.
+Another Annual Report was submitted to the FDA on November 22, 2023.
+Phase 11 study for Hashimoto's Thyroiditis is open for protocol development and submission to the FDA. - In April 2021, the FDA gave clearance for a Phase 1 dosing study in normal healthy volunteers; Institutional Review Board (IRB) approval was obtained on April 4, 2021.
 The clinical trial was conducted by The Clinical Research of West Florida Phase 1 unit with a closeout visit taking place on November 22, 2021. - Analyses of laboratory parameters, vital sign, ECG, and physical findings did not reveal any clinically relevant effect of MYMD-1.
 In one dose group, there was a decrease in TNF-α levels found in MYMD-1 treated subjects, but no change in the levels in subjects given placebo.
 In one dose group, there was a decrease in TNF-α levels found in MYMD-1 treated subjects, but no change in the levels in subjects given placebo. - The data from the Phase 1 clinical trial was submitted to the FDA on September 14, 2021 as part of the Annual IND update for Hashimoto's Thyroiditis IND.
 The FDA responded by providing guidance on moving forward with Phase 2 clinical trials. - This data was also included in a new commercial IND to the FDA on September 22, 2021.